Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

 \section{Predicting Engagement}

 To determine whether macronutrients are predictive of user engagement with Reddit food posts, we conduct a binary classification experiment using an XGBoost classifier.
-We start by extracting four feature sets including nutritional densities, food descriptors, textual features, and a set of control features.
+We start by extracting five feature sets, including nutritional densities, food descriptors, textual and visual features, and a set of control features.